1985 World Snooker Championship final: Legacy

 Some months after the 1985 World Championship, a special programme was recorded in which both players watched the entire final frame and discussed it shot by shot.
 For the penultimate shot, where Davis missed the cut into the corner pocket, he stated "I was saying to myself, don't hit it thick" and "that's how you bottle it, by hitting it thick."
 He summarised: "although I missed the black, it wasn't that shot which lost the match.
 There were other shots earlier in the frame."
 In particular, Davis mentions how close he was to being able to pot a pink which he suggested changed the course of the match.
 The programme was later released on DVD as The Greatest Snooker Final of All Time by Retro Videos.
 The black-ball finish was voted the ninth greatest sporting moment of all time in a 2002 Channel 4 poll.

 During the 2010 World Championship, Taylor and Davis 're-created' the final frame of the 1985 final.
 Performed in a distinctly irreverent manner, the "rerun" was noticeable for the fact that in attempting to replicate the missed shots on the final black, they instead ended up potting it on all but one attempt.
 The one attempt on the black they missed was the shot Taylor potted in the 1985 match to win the championship.
 BBC Two aired a one-hour documentary on the final, Davis v Taylor: The '85 Black Ball Final, presented by Colin Murray, after the conclusion of the coverage of the 2010 final.
+In 2025, the two players toured the UK, again "re-enacting" the last frame of the final.